sizlo/energy-tariff-comparer/README.md

 Another project written by me which polls the Vaillant API and dumps consumption data to CSV files.
 [Link to project](https://github.com/sizlo/vaillant-poller).

+## Supported tariff types

+See the [TariffType enum](tariff.py) for descriptions of the supported tariff types.

 ## Running

 Install dependencies: `pip install -r requirements.txt`